 Concrete reinforcement, anchor rods, post-installed concrete anchors

-WHERE do you REALLY sample concrete according to the CODE?
+Where and when you sample concrete according to the code

 Failing masonry sands and mortar strengths – WHAT TO DO